 September 2020, September 2021

 Bournemouth University, Lansdowne Campus

-3 years Full-time, or 4 years with a minimum 30-week placement (both options require the completion of 200 hours supervised practice in your final year)
+3 years full-time, or 4 years with a minimum 30-week placement (both options require the completion of 200 hours supervised practice in your final year)

 The Society of Sports Therapists

 Biology, Human Biology, Physical Education, Sports and Exercise Science, Health Science